Ukraine spy chief’s wife treated for suspected metal poisoning

 Marianna Budanova is married to the head of Ukraine’s military intelligence agency, GUR

-The wife of Ukraine’s intelligence chief has been diagnosed with heavy metals poisoning and is undergoing treatment in hospital, it emerged on Tuesday, as deadly winter weather hit the front lines in the war with Russia.
+The wife of Ukraine’s intelligence chief has been diagnosed with heavy metals poisoning and is undergoing treatment in hospital, it emerged on Tuesday.
+Meanwhile, deadly winter weather has hit the front lines of the conflict with Russia.

 Marianna Budanova is the wife of Kyrylo Budanov, the head of Ukraine’s military intelligence agency known by its local acronym GUR.